 About etee

-They’re big fans of beeswax.
-In fact, beeswax wraps were their very first product and today, they use the natural substance to create biodegradable refill pods of zero waste hand soap and more.
+And they’re big fans of beeswax.
+In fact, beeswax wraps were their very first product and today, they use the natural substance to create biodegradable refill pods of zero waste hand soap and zero waste dish soap.

 Bee’s Wrap’s Beeswax Covers & Wraps